yuksk/SIDAM/readme.md

 # SIDAM

 *SIDAM* (**S**pectroscopic **I**maging **D**ata **A**nalysis **M**acro) is
-a software for data analysis of spectroscopic imaging scanning tunneling microscopy / scanning tunneling spectroscopy.
+software for data analysis of spectroscopic imaging scanning tunneling microscopy / scanning tunneling spectroscopy.
 Compared with other software for SPM data analysis such as WSxM and Gwyddion, SIDAM is developed especially for handling 3D data (x, y, and energy).